rrpereira/Projects/Speed Control System/README.md

 [![alt text](https://lamport.azurewebsites.net/tla/splash_small.png)](https://lamport.azurewebsites.net/tla/tla.html)

-## Setup

-In order to execute [SCS.tla](SCS.tla) specification in TLA+, one only needs to download the ToolBox from [here](https://tla.msr-inria.inria.fr/tlatoolbox/products/).
-After extracting the .zip file, the resulting folder will contain a file named "toolbox" which launches the tool itself.

 ## Abstract

 In essence, we define multiple **variables** to which we assign multiple values.
 The content of each of these variables changes according to a given **predicate** that fits the actual state.
 In another words, given a state, there are one or more actions that can be applied to that state, as long as these action(s) (predicate(s)) match the same given state.
 There are also **invariants** which are conditional expressions that are constantly compared to the actual state - these assess if there isn't any incompatibility of the state with the existing properties.